Sitio Gourita - Brazil - Natural - Espresso

 This coffee is naturally processed.

-Even though Edison and Keri are highly passionate about improving the quality of his coffee, over the years, their farm has been vulnerable to the impacts of climate change, including changes in temperature and precipitation patterns, and more frequent extreme weather events such as drought and flooding.
+Edison and Keri are highly passionate about improving the quality of his coffee.
+Over the years, their farm has been vulnerable to the impacts of climate change, including changes in temperature and precipitation patterns, and more frequent extreme weather events such as drought and flooding.